 Confused about the differences between the Dyson V6 and V8?
 You’re not alone!
 While these vacuums provide excellent performance, the various models can be confusing.
 We’ve compared the V8 and V6 below to help you pick the best vac.

 The Dyson V8 is a clear upgrade to the V6.
 It has a longer battery life, better emptying system, more powerful “Max” mode and larger capacity.
 Click here to view the price of the V8 Absolute.

 If the V8 costs too much, the V6 Absolute is still an excellent choice though – as long as you don’t mind the short 20-minute run-time.
 If you can afford to pay extra for the V8, however, we highly recommend it.

-One of their biggest successes has been the V6 range.
+One of their biggest successes was the V6 range.
 While Dyson has produced cordless models ever since the DC35, the V6 (and more recently the V8) proved to be an excellent vacuum.
 The commercial success is even more impressive considering the relatively high price.

 If you’re trying to decide which cordless vacuum to buy, however, the quantity of Dyson stick models on the market can be confusing.
 With seemingly endless names (Animal, Absolute, Fluffy and more) along with the new V8 series, Dyson hasn’t made it easy to quickly compare models.